-Hello, I’m Celest and I am so happy you are here!
+Hello, I’m Celest and I am so happy you are here.
 I want to share a little about myself to help you feel more comfortable.
-Professionally, my background includes experiences supporting people navigating complex mental health conditions, neurological disorders, chronic illnesses and those on hospice care.
-All of which deeply shapes my approach to 1:1 therapy.
-I use an empathic lens with an eclectic approach pulling from humanistic, feminist, somatic, narrative, existential, cognitive behavioral, acceptance and commitment, and emotionally focused therapies.
-Outside of my time offering therapy I enjoy a variety of hobbies and interests ranging from Brazilian Jiu Jitsu (almost at blue belt), paddle boarding, reading, and learning Japanese.
-I have a two year old shiba pup and nine year old cat who teach me about unconditional love and patience every day.
+Professionally, my background includes experience helping people navigate difficult mental health conditions, neurological disorders, chronic illness and those on hospice care.
+All of this deeply shapes my approach to 1:1 therapy.
+I am compassion forward and use an eclectic approach pulling from several therapeutic styles.
+Humanistic, feminist, somatic, narrative, existential, cognitive behavioral, acceptance and commitment, and emotion-focused to name a few.
+Outside of my time offering therapy I enjoy a variety of hobbies and interests ranging from Brazilian Jiu Jitsu, reading, watching movies, and learning Japanese.
+I have a two year old pup and nine year old cat who teach me about unconditional love and patience every day.
 I have put in my own time as a therapy client of over 4 years and currently see a personal coach to help me meet my goals.
 I truly know how vulnerable it feels talking with someone about the hardest things we think, feel, and have experienced.
-There is also space for laughter, discussing passion, hopes, and finding joy in therapy too.
-It can be challenging, rewarding, and is almost guaranteed to change your life if you want it to.
+There is also space for laughter, exploring hope, and finding joy too.
+It can be both challenging and rewarding.
+It is guaranteed to change your life if you allow it to.
 I’d love to get to know you and explore whether we’re a good fit.
-If so, we’ll begin building a safe, grounded space where you can process your experiences, name your feelings, reflect on your unique worldview and live out your values.
+If so, we’ll begin building a safe, grounded space where you can process your experiences, name your feelings, reflect on your unique worldview and find ways to live out your values.

 In our first session together, here's what you can expect

 In our first session, we’ll spend time exploring what brought you here—your experiences, concerns, and what you’re hoping to gain from therapy.
-That may take up most of our time, and that’s completely okay.
-Before we wrap up, we’ll briefly go over what to expect from the therapy process and set an intention or goal to carry with you between sessions and into our next meeting.
+That may take up most of our time, and that’s okay.
+Before we wrap up, we’ll briefly go over what to expect from the therapy process and set an intention or goal to carry with you between sessions.

 The biggest strengths that I bring into our sessions

 My time working with individuals receiving hospice care profoundly shaped me as a person.
 I got comfortable going deep, sitting with pain, conflicting emotions, and life’s big questions: What does it all mean?
-How do we find our place in the world while staying true to ourselves?
-Do I have relationships that truly fulfill me?
+What is my place in the world?
+Do I have relationships that fulfill me?
 Do people really see me?
 These are transformative questions that many people long to ask, yet few spaces truly allow for them.
-I strive to be someone who can hold that space—with presence, authenticity, and compassion.
+I strive to be someone who can hold space for any one’s burning questions—with presence, authenticity, and compassion.

 The clients I'm best positioned to serve

 If you are considering me as a therapist, you may be a person who has experienced some adversity, heartache, or even trauma.
-These experiences have shaped you for better and for worse and you are wondering what life will be like going forward as you start to process and feel better.
-Or you may find yourself asking deep questions about life, how to live authentically and find your place and your people.
-Or you may just not feel quite right about one or many aspects of your day to day life and relationships, and are wondering if anything needs to change, or if there is a path to feeling better and more fulfilled.
-There is space here for you!
+These experiences have shaped you and you are wrestling with what life may look like going forward as you start to process and feel better.
+Alternatively, you may be someone asking deep questions about life, how to live authentically and find your place and your people.
+Or you may just not feel right about one or many aspects of your day to day life and relationships, and are wondering if anything needs to change, or if there is a path to feeling better and more fulfilled.
+No matter what brought you to therapy there is space for you here.

 Cognitive Behavioral (CBT)